-- Review the resources at the end of this plan - Print out a copy of the Who Has the Advantage?
-Fact Cards for each group of students and a Who has the Advantage? chart and Decision Time! worksheet for either each student or each group, depending on how you want to run the activity. - Acquire one pair of scissors for each group of students. - For the following class, prepare copies of the Chronology of War handout and the Advantage Follow-up Questions for either each student or each group of students
+- Print out a copy of the Who Has the Advantage?
+Fact Cards for each group of students and a Who has the Advantage?
+Chart and Decision Time!
+Worksheet for either each student or each group, depending on how you wanted to run the activity. - Acquire one pair of scissors for each group of students.

+- For the following class, prepare copies of the Chronology of War Handout and the Advantage Follow-up Questions for either each student or each group of students - All resources can be found at the end of this lesson

-Lesson Outline
+Lesson Plan